usnistgov/sesame/INSTALL.rst

 The setup script of Sesame is used to link Sesame against MUMPS.
 The name of the library installed and its location are configured by editing the file ``setup.cfg`` in the root directory of the Sesame distribution.
+By default the section regarding MUMPS is commented.

 Building the documentation
 +++++++++++++++++++++++++++